 How-to writing is a great way to enable students to think through the steps of something and record those steps in writing.
-Being able to explain something, that carefully helps the writer think like a reader, is a great pre-curser to writing anything else.
-Hooked on Writing December uses 4 mentor texts to help students work through the “how-to” process.
+Being able to explain something, that carefully helps the writer think like a reader, is a great precursor to writing anything else.
+Unit 4 uses 4 mentor texts to help students work through the “how-to” process.

 The Plot Chickens is the text that starts this unit off this month.
 It is a really funny book that kids love.

-The second book, Meanwhile, is a student favorite – especially boys!
+The second book, Meanwhile, is a student favorite – especially for boys!

 As we practice paragraph writing and using adjectives and adverbs, students are building a repertoire of skills in preparation for the more specific “how-to” writing.
 Our next book, Once Upon a Cool Motorcycle Dude is the perfect book to demonstrate different kinds of ways an author can organize a book.

 The last book in this December Hooked on Writing set is a Christmas book.
-The Christmas Wish is rich with description and picture and is a great example of adventure.
+The Christmas Wish is rich with descriptions and pictures and is a great example of adventure.

 The Christmas Wish has real pictures of a little girl named Anya who wishes to see Santa.
 She is very responsible and looks after everything before she goes including looking after some things for her neighbor.
 Anya goes on an incredible journey with the help of animals to get her to the North Pole. in this week, students will put everything they have learned in this unit together.
 There are lessons on adjectives for effect, creating a wordless story, and using those pictures to choose a how-to topic for writing.